Aperture top 5 Bookstore list - Park LifeJune 3rd, 2013

 By Darius Himes

 Run by the gracious, ever-informed Dagny Corcoran, the first Art Catalogues opened in 1977 above the Nicholas Wilder Gallery on Santa Monica Boulevard.
 In the intervening years, Art Catalogues had several homes.
 It is now happily settled on the grounds of LACMA, where Corcoran has the talent and authority to craft a full roster of talks, readings, and interviews with some of contemporary art and photography’s shining stars.
+You will get latest updates about books at carrefour-maires .
 The shelves are always filled with a great selection of known and obscure monographs, catalogs, anthologies, and essays.
+You can check bridge for more interesting books.

 With over twenty thousand titles in stock and thirty years of thriving business under its belt, William Stout Books is exactly what you want in a neighborhood bookstore: an open, airy space; an informed staff; and shelves and shelves of art, design, photography, and architecture titles from around the world.
 What started as essentially a favor—travels abroad yielded unseen titles that friends wanted access to—has become a mainstay of the tightly knit San Francisco art community.
 The shop near Chinatown is the original store, and there is a great second space in Berkeley.